 Weaknesses:

-When to use: Photos, product images, blog hero images — anything photographic where transparency isn’t needed.
+When to use: Photos, product images, blog heroes, social shares — anything photographic where transparency isn’t needed and file size matters more than pixel perfection.

 Strengths: